Leave a lasting legacy

 Yes, it is entirely up to you.

 The only restriction is that it must be something we can actually do.
-The fluid nature of our organisation means that requests can be very random and unplanned.
+The fluid nature of our organisation means that requests for support from veterans can be very random and unplanned.

-Sometimes we won't know the level of support needed until we hear from the veteran, or the family member.
+Sometimes we won't know the level of support needed until we hear from the veteran or their family member.

 By not directing how your gift is spent, it allows us the ability to be able to manage and direct your money appropriately.
-Rest assured, your money is used wisely.
+Rest assured, your money will be used wisely and will directly support someone in need.